SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 : 💥 Note that sometimes order **and** scaling matters!
 This is also possible by using dynamic topics and wildcard subscriptions that we'll cover in an upcoming section.
 Learn more about Solace topics in [this video](https://www.youtube.com/watch?v=PP1nNlgERQI&ab_channel=Solace).

 ### Publish-Subscribe (Non-Durable)
 There are many use cases where you need to process events in order as they are published to a defined topic.
-In order to do this with Spring Cloud Stream you would create your `Function` or `Consumer` function and configure the input binding for it to receive messagesfrom a specific destination.
+In order to do this with Spring Cloud Stream you would create your `Function` or `Consumer` function and configure the input binding for it to receive messages from a specific destination.
 There are two ways to do this with the Solace binder.
 The standard way, with no Solace specific configurations, is non-durable and we'll start there.

 👀 Under the covers this option will use a Non-Durable Anonymous Queue on the broker to hold the messages for the consuming microservice.
 Let's check it out!
 This option will deliver events in order to your microservice while it remains up and running.
 To do this we just to specify a `destination`, but NO `group` on your input binding.

 So open your `application.yml` file and add the following config to what already exists.
-This configuration is telling Spring Cloud Stream that you want your `myConsumer`
+This configuration is telling Spring Cloud Stream that you want your `myConsumer` function to receive events that are published to the `spring/cloud/stream` topic.
 ``` yaml
 spring:
   cloud: